 What is the difference between Plan B and the abortion pill?
 What happens to my body when I take the abortion pill?
-How do I get the abortion pill?
+How and where do I get the abortion pill in Dallas?
 We hear these questions in our clinics almost daily.
 If you have questions about the abortion pill, read on to learn more about what it is and what it does.

 Is the abortion pill the same thing the morning-after pill (Plan B)?